atreids/go-spin-the-wheel/README.md

 # go-spin-the-wheel

-A Go Discord bot which will give you a random Marvel Rival's hero to play.
+A Go Discord bot which will give you a random Marvel Rival's hero to play or randomise the players in your voice channel into 2 separate teams.

+## Commands

+- `!spin`
+- `!random_teams`

 ## Local dev